urbit/developers.urbit.org/content/guides/core/hoon-school/P-stdlib-io.md

 |=  [^ [arg=path ~] vane=?(%g %c)]
 ```

 This generator requires a path argument in its sample and optionally accepts a vane tag (`%g` Gall or `%c` Clay).
-Most of the time, `+cat` is used with Gall, so `%g` as the last entry in the type union serves as the bunt value.
+Most of the time, `+cat` is used with Clay, so `%c` as the last entry in the type union serves as the bunt value.

 ```hoon
 =+  lon=.^(arch (cat 3 vane %y) arg)